SCOFF Questionnaire

 Jump to section

-The SCOFF Questionnaire is a 5-item screening tool used to detect possible cases of anorexia nervosa and bulimia nervosa.
-It is designed for rapid use in primary care, mental health, and community health settings to help clinicians identify individuals who may require a more detailed eating disorder assessment.
+The SCOFF is a five-item screening tool designed to identify possible cases of anorexia nervosa and bulimia nervosa.
+It is brief, easy to administer, and widely used in primary care and mental health settings to flag disordered eating behaviours.

-Recommended Frequency: At intake or when disordered eating is suspected; repeat if symptoms emerge during treatment
+Recommended Frequency: Administer at intake or when eating concerns are suspected; repeat only as clinically indicated during treatment or reassessment.

 About the SCOFF

-Each of the five yes/no questions corresponds to a hallmark behavior or symptom of eating disorders.
+Each of the five yes/no questions corresponds to a hallmark behaviour or symptom of eating disorders.
 The acronym “SCOFF” comes from keywords in the questions:

 1. S – Do you make yourself Sick because you feel uncomfortably full?